lnzhaotian/BabblinGo/README.md

 - Use Payload’s localization consistently (either fetch locale‑specific fields or handle fallback centrally)
 - Prefer cursor/pagination for courses list on mobile; cache with ETag where helpful

-Status: In progress — CMS schema and frontend experiences are live; remaining work covers migrations/back‑compat, additional indexes, and end-to-end testing.
+Status: In progress — CMS schema and frontend experiences are live; migrations/back-compat were deemed unnecessary after the 2025‑11‑04 content reset.
+Outstanding work centers on the final index, automated coverage, and analytics/monitoring.

 Immediate next steps:
-- Ship the migration/backfill script for existing lessons and apply the outstanding indexes (notably `lessons.order`).
-- Implement the temporary level-slug back-compat shim and document the deprecation path.
+- Apply the remaining `lessons.order` index so sort queries stay fast as content grows.
 - Add automated coverage (backend e2e + frontend navigation tests) and wire up analytics/monitoring for the new flows.
+- Revisit the back-compat shim only if older clients or datasets resurface.

 See also: the living project tracker with checklists and acceptance criteria in [PROJECT_TRACKER.md](./PROJECT_TRACKER.md).